Mi-V-Soft-RISC-V/Future-Avalanche-Board/README.md

 * A RISC-V debug block allowing on-target debug using SoftConsole
 * The operating frequency of the design is 50MHz
 * Target memory is SRAM/TCM (32kB)
+* MIV_ESS Design Guide Configurations
-* User peripherals: MIV_ESS, 2 Timers, UART, 2 GPIO Inputs and 4 GPIO Outputs
+* User peripherals: 2 Timers, UART, 2 GPIO Inputs and 4 GPIO Outputs

 ## Target Hardware
 Details of the Future Avalanche Board and it's features can be found: